-High school football: Falcons win 48-28 over Carson - Salisbury Post
+High school football: Slow start, but Falcons stay unbeaten in NPC - Salisbury Post

 Johnson caught it.
 Big Zeek Biggers, the Georgia Tech signee, blocked the PAT, but it was 13-0 Cougars, and West fans, well aware Carson had beaten the Falcons only once in the history of the world, were getting antsy.

 “We played our best 10 minutes of the season at the start,” Crosby said.
-“Short week of preparation after playing Statesville on Monday, and I can’t tell you how proud I was of the way we started.
+“Short week of preparation after we played Statesville on Monday, and I can’t tell you how proud I was of our start.
 Our guys were ready to play.”

 West’s next possession was critical and pivotal.
 Cayleb Brawley moved the chains for a third-down conversion.
 Then Akin Robinson got 6 yards on two carries to set up third-and-4 from the Carson 48.

-That’s when Loeblein threw the first of his three TD passes in the closing seconds of the first quarter.
+That’s when Loeblein threw the first of his three TD passes.
+It came in the closing seconds of the first quarter.
 That pass to Kennerly changed everything.

 “Carson came out and punched us in the mouth and we knew we hadn’t played close to our ability,” Loeblein said.
 “We needed something to get us going.
 Our offensive line gave me the time to make a good throw, and Andrew was faster than the guy they had covering him.”